souravsharma110/MapmyIndia-Developer-Console-FAQs/README.md

 **Ans:**  Yes, you can monitor project wise utilization by using the project name filter.

-**Q7.
-What is the difference between Used Hits and Request Count in a downloaded report?**

-**Ans:**  Used Hits are the hits which are based on the transaction strategy of the particular API whereas Request Count are the counts that how many times a particular API has been hit through the server.
-For example: The transaction strategy of our Directions APIs are basically based on how many coordinates you are passing through the request.

 **Q8.
 If I need multiple sets of keys for different Projects, how can I do so?**